 By consolidating your call center workflows and minimizing the number of interactive checkpoints necessary for resolution, the more control you’ll have over the information generated and shared during the customer service process.

-Having call center compliance brings a steady workflow
+Having call center regulatory compliance brings a steady workflow environment

 3. Implement privacy-boosting tech